ARGUMENTS ABOUT ELECTRICAL ENERGY FLOW

 believe that a battery fills each electron with energy, then each electron

-rushes through the wire to the load, dumps its energy, and the "empty"
+rushes nearly instantly through the wire to the load, dumps its energy,

-electrons make their way back to the battery?
+electrons rush back to the battery?
 If you think that energy

-flows along with current, you are wrong.
+flows along with the speed of the current, you are wrong.
 I

 suspect that my boldface statement above might not be clear enough, and